 Leather has been used for an enormous amount of different things for millennia and has proven its position as one of the most durable and intriguing materials throughout the times and in different cultures.

-When Han opened the store they also took in a couple of international brands just to put in a stint of diversity.
+When Han Kjøbenhavn opened their Copenhagen-based store they took in a couple of international brands just to put in a stint of diversity.
 One of these two brands was Kenton Sorenson from the USA.
 The company is made up of just one guy – you guessed it, Kenton S. himself.
 He has been making vegetable tanned leather goods for more than 25 years now.
 Everything is hand made of the finest qualities.
 And when I say finest qualities, I mean it.
 The leather hide used is of a type that comprises only 1% of all available hides.
 This exquisite leather goes through a careful tanning process that gives the leather its recognizable light look.
 Because of this tanning process the leather is going to age like fine wine and Jennifer Aniston – with huge amounts of grace.

 I’m not going to trouble you with bunches of technical stuff so you should pay the Han store a visit to see for yourself or drop by Kenton Sorenson’s own website and read about his story, the materials, the working process and especially notice the picture of his 25-year old pouch that he’s been using for his shaving instruments (Mr. Sorenson is a trained barber).
 “Authenticity and simplicity are timeless”, it says on the website and we can only give our consent – these leather goods are bound to stand the test of time looking good in the meanwhile.